yurucoder/yurucoder/README.md

 ### About Me

-🚀 Developing 'Otaku' in Korea
+🚀 Developing 'Otaku' in Korea <br/>
-✅ Student, in Dankook University
+✅ Student, in Dankook University <br/>
-💕 Passionate about improve UX.
+💕 Passionate about improve UX <br/>